What to Give a Babysitter for Christmas

 It's mostly the thought that counts.
 Getting a holiday gift for your babysitter doesn't have to be stressful or cost a lot of money.
 But you will need to plan ahead at least a little bit.

-Here are some great gift ideas that you might consider getting your babysitter.
+In this article, we will cover some great gift ideas that you might consider getting your babysitter.
 Most of them are pretty easy or cost-effective.
 Hopefully, you'll see something meaningful that you think your sitter will enjoy.

 Food makes a great gift.
 Whether your babysitter is an expert in the kitchen and you're providing them with high-quality ingredients they normally wouldn't buy themselves, or they're clueless when it comes to cooking and you just want to make them some fresh cookies!
 There's something to choose from for everyone.